 Turn your love of baking into a fun Christmas job!

-Invest in a few supplies for the season (boxes, treat bags, etc.) and advertise your baking services on social media.
+Invest in a few seasonal supplies (boxes, treat bags, etc.) and advertise your baking services on social media.

 You can also sign up to be a vendor at your town’s Christmas markets.